 Find out more about this rewarding leisure & health course in the tabs below.

 The CHC43415 Certificate IV in Leisure and Health will provide you with the skills of workers participating in the design, implementation and evaluation of leisure, health activities and programs for clients in one or more sector areas.
-Workers may be in residential facilities and/or in community agencies and day centers, completing specialised tasks and functions in relation to leisure and health.
-While workers are responsible for their own outputs, work is carried out under direct or indirect supervision within defined organisation guidelines.
+Workers may be in residential facilities and community agencies and day centres, completing specific tasks and functions about leisure and health.
+While workers are responsible for their outputs, work is carried out under direct or indirect supervision within defined organisation guidelines.

 By studying the CHC43415 Certificate IV in Leisure & Health, you will learn how to provide quality-of-life opportunities for individuals who experience barriers to participation in recreation and leisure.
 Your clients may range from people with disabilities, older people, youth, children, families, corporate organisations, those in respite, and those with variable education levels and diverse backgrounds.

 Our course has been designed with your career path in mind.
 With 120 hours of practical placement, we ensure that graduates have real workplace experience upon completion, increasing their employment prospects.
 You’ll gain the ability to challenge and enhance the psychological, social, emotional, and physical well-being of those in your community and will have the confidence needed to seek out new opportunities that utilise your skills.